kapouer/notemplate-archive/README.md

 Middleware for express-notemplate.

-Archive an html page rendered by notemplate, along with its js, css, and other configurable assets, in a tarball stream.
+Archive an html page rendered by notemplate, along with its js, css, fonts, images, and xhr-requested resources, in a tarball stream.
+XHR resources are only downloaded once.
+A simple plugin mecanism allows one to control how resources are added to the tarball.
 The resulting html page can be loaded locally.

 Why ?